 Preliminary rapid market survey and situation analysis

-A study preceding directing examination was done in the Darchula district.
-Focus group discussion was conducted with the farmers to generate information of the general bee honey production practices, marketing system, problems faced by farmers, further to know price and constraints of bee rearing in Darchula district.
-Further, a key informant interview with the AKC, Darchula was conducted to generate the general status of honey production, marketing channels, status of farmers, problems faced by farmers in the district.
+A preliminary study was done in the Darchula district.
+Focus group discussion was conducted with the farmers to generate information about the general bee honey production practices, marketing system, problems faced by farmers, pricing, and constraints of bee rearing in Darchula district.
+Further, a key informant interview with the AKC, Darchula was conducted to generate general information of honey production, marketing channels, status of farmers, and problems faced by farmers in the district.
 The information was used to design the research roadmap and questionnaire.

 Sampling unit

-Sample size of 80 HH having different socio-economic status were selected from Lekam Rural municipality ward no- 1, 2, 3, 4, 5, 6 sampling technique, sample size proportional to population size.
+Sample size of 80 household having different socio-economic status were selected from Lekam Rural municipality ward no- 1, 2, 3, 4, 5, 6 sampling technique, sample size proportional to population size.

 The proportional sample size from rural municipality was calculated using equation.